Last Updated on November 3, 2022 by The Noms

 Strain into coupe glass.

-Garnish with rosemary sprig and dry ice (optional).
+Garnish with rosemary sprig and dry ice (optional, notes below).

 Notes